tobydriscoll/udmath305/_notes/laplace-transform/20-inverse-transform.md

 ![transform table](transform-table.jpeg)

-(Some of the stuff in this table we haven't covered yet.)
-Now it's a matter of pattern-matching from the given $F(s)$ to something in the table.
+(So far we've only covered items 1, 2, 3, 5, 6, 14, 17, and 18.
+You could say that 9, 10, and 11 all follow from 14.)
+Now the game is a matter of pattern-matching from the given $F(s)$ to something in the table.

 ### Examples